daniellekurtin/task_switching_paradigm/README.md

 # oxbridge_brainhack_2019
 Task Switching Paradigm Construction

 Hello!
 This aim of this project is to construct a task-switching paradigm.
-This paradigm will switch between three discrete, psychometrically opposed tasks- the digit span, spatial rotation, and either the spatial span or self-ordered search tasks.
+This paradigm will switch between three discrete, psychometrically opposed tasks- the digit span, spatial rotation, and the spatial span tasks.
 Participants will perform this task whilst we acquire both fMRI and high-density EEG imaging.
 The functional neuroimaging data, combined with structural data from a DWI scan, will then be used to model the brain during a task switch.
 But I’m getting ahead of myself.
 Let’s focus on some questions and rationale, written below, for this project. _If you have questions or comments on any of the jargon, rationale, or content below, please reach out to me at danielle.kurtin18@imperial.ac.uk_

 ## Why do we need to construct a new paradigm?